 My sister Sarah said she’d been reading great things about it online and we should try it.
 And it’s changed my life in ONE WEEK.

-At its heart Paleo is about taking us back to eating the things we have for almost all of our human history, the things our bodies was made to consume.
+At its heart, Paleo is about taking us back to eating the things we have for almost all of our human history, the things our bodies were made to consume.
 The idea is that, even as needs and population growth required us to become agriculturalists, our bodies have not changed.
 Our systems simply aren’t made to perfectly digest grains, legumes, refined sugars, and dairy.
 Man is the only creature on Earth that drinks milk after infancy.
 It is about eating real, simple food, mostly from home, so don’t think you can eat ‘MacDonald’s ‘chicken nuggets’ all the time and get great results.
 Read the websites and start walking or cycling too.

 So I challenge you to just try it for the next seven days.
 I was a total skeptic, but here’s what I’ve learned —